-The first algorithm constructs a boundary subgraph amongst boundary robots.
-Each boundary subgraph has a single distinguished robot, the root.
-This root uses its unique ID to name the boundary.
+Once robots have determined their local boundary classification, we can use this information to construct a boundary subgraph amongst boundary robots.
+Each boundary subgraph will have a single distinguished robot, the root, that uses its unique ID to name the boundary.

 The subgraph construction algorithm is straightforward.
 After each robot has determined its local boundary classification, all boundary robots use a broadcast-tree leader-election algorithm [10], but with the scope of the messages limited to only boundary robots.
-1 The robot in the boundary subgraph with the lowest ID becomes the root, and this ID is transmitted to all the other robots in the boundary.
+The robot in the boundary subgraph with the lowest ID becomes the root, and this ID is transmitted to all the other robots in the boundary.